Kashmiri Muslim Wedding- Custom, Rituals and Preparation

 The necklace covering her neck, the ear rings, the bangles on her hand and the payals on her feet gives a captivating look.
 A special ornament called Dejharoo is worn by a Kashmiri bride.
 It is a pair of gold pendant embellished with stones is connected to a gold chain that goes through her ear piercing.This gives a traditional Kashmiri bride quite an elegant look with the custom ornaments.
 This Dejharoo resembles a Mangalsutra in other Indian cultures.
 This traditional wedding attire of a Kashmiri bride gives her a glamorous look.

 As in every wedding, it also follows strict Vedic rituals.
-It starts with the mandap puja after which the dwar puja is done.
-Then the bride is taken to the mandap by her maternal uncle.
+It starts with the mandap puja, after which the dwar puja is done.
+Then, the bride is taken to the mandap by her maternal uncle.
 It is where the couple sees each other for the first time through the mirror under their covered head.
-The father of the kashmiri pandit bride now places the bride’s hand over the kashmiri groom’s hand which is then covered with the special cloth called athwas.
+The father of the Kashmiri pandit bride now places the bride’s hand over the Kashmiri groom’s hand, which is then covered with the special cloth called pathways.
 Their heads are tied with mananmal (a golden thread) and all the rituals are performed before the sacred fire and at the auspicious time.
-They take seven pheras and make seven vows in front of the sacred fire.
-Now they can start their journey as a kashmiri bride and groom.
+They take seven pheras and make seven vows before the sacred fire.
+Now, they can start their journey as a Kashmiri bride and groom.

-After all the rituals have so far been completed, the bride and the groom sit together with the red cloth placed over their heads.
-The priests recite the mantras and flowers are showered on them by the guests.
-By the end, vidaai took place when the bride leaves her own family and is now taken to her new home.
+After all the rituals have been completed, the bride and the groom sit together with the red cloth placed over their heads.
+The priests recite the mantras, and the guests showered flowers on them.
+Ultimately, vidaai occurs when the bride leaves her family and is now taken to her new home.

 The bride is welcomed at her home by her in-laws and the mananmal tied on their heads are exchanged by the couple.
 Then they are served the traditional kashmiri meal and the rituals performed are-